Jump to:

 Metastatic castrate sensitive prostate cancers are treated with androgen deprivation therapy (ADT).
 Several forms of ADT are highly effective at slowing disease progression.
 Common regimens used are a gonadotropin releasing hormone alone or in combination with an antiandrogen.
 In the last decade, studies have shown the benefit of combining ADT with docetaxel.
 Patients who progress to metastatic castrate resistant prostate cancer may need to be treated with a combination of antiandrogens, immunotherapy, radium-223, and chemotherapy.1

 Physiatrists should be aware of the adverse effects of prostate cancer treatments as rehabilitation interventions will depend on the impairments present.
-While myriad deficits ranging from myofascial pain to spinal cord injury may occur, the focus is most often on fatigue and generalized weakness secondary to ADT.
-Throughout treatment, the rehabilitation professional should be vigilant screening for any impairments that do occur and working to maximize function and quality of life.
+While deficits ranging from myofascial pain to spinal cord injury may occur, the focus is most often on fatigue and generalized weakness secondary to ADT.
+Throughout treatment, the rehabilitation professional should be screening for any impairments that do occur and working to maximize function and quality of life.

-At different disease stages.
+At different disease stages

 Physical impairments from prostate cancer can arise at any stage of the disease.
 Accurate assessment of functional disorders, pain, urinary disorders, bowel dysfunction, sexual dysfunction, and comorbidities is essential in creating a safe and effective rehabilitation program.
 Therapy programs should be tailored to the type of cancer treatment received, current disease state, and goals of patients.